 We are going to explain how Cornbread Hemp’s full spectrum products are different.
 But first, here’s a few definitions so we are all on the same page.

-“Full spectrum” refers to CBD products that contain a legal dose of THC of not more than 0.3%.
-Full spectrum formulations range in CBD purity between 50% to 75%.
+The Farm Bill of 2018 made it possible for hemp containing no more than 0.3% THC to be cultivated nationwide.
+“Full spectrum” refers to CBD products made from the cannabis plant that contain a legal dose of THC.
+Full spectrum oil formulations range in CBD purity between 50% to 75%.
 At about 80%, the THC levels become non-detectable and thus enters the range of “broad spectrum.”

 Sometimes, brands use terms like “THC-free” or “non-detectable THC”.
 There is not yet established consensus on terminology, so the wording can get mushy.

 CBD isolate is the most pure form of CBD with a purity level above 99%.
 While in some cases, purity is a good thing, in cannabis products that is not the case.
-The cannabis plant contains at least 150 cannabinoids, and studies show that they work best when working together.
+There are at least 150 cannabinoids found in the cannabis plant, and studies show that they work best when working together.
 This process is called the “entourage effect,” and that effect goes away when using CBD isolate alone.

 In this way, “pure CBD” or “99% pure CBD” might sound good.
 But actually, extremely high level of purity does not make for the best CBD products.
 Full spectrum CBD has a lower level of purity, but works better because the other cannabinoids work together.

 All products sold by Cornbread Hemp are full spectrum.
 That means they have a legal dose of THC.
 We make our full spectrum USDA certified organic CBD oils at two purity levels: whole plant and distilled.

 Cornbread Hemp is the only company that offers USDA certified organic CBD oils at different purity levels, so it is understandable that people would have questions about it.
 Here’s a quick breakdown to show the difference between the two.